 Welcome admitted students!

-On-campus graduate housing is limited and available on a first-come, first-served basis.
+On-campus graduate housing is limited and available on a first-come, first-serve basis.

 Northeastern University Housing & Residential Life

 4 Speare Commons

 Off-Campus Student Services provides advocacy for students’ off-campus needs, off-campus housing support, resources to assist students in their search for off-campus housing, and educational and social programs.

 - Search for housing, sublets, and roommates

 - Buy and sell furniture

 Massachusetts state law requires all students to submit a health report form to the University before beginning their studies.
 This report must include documentation of a physical exam within the last 12 months, documentation of a tuberculosis test within the last 10 years, and proof of immunity to tetanus, diphtheria, measles, mumps, and rubella.